Banksy's latest prank on New York art world hangs in thrift shop

 Banksy’s art has sold for as much as $1.87 million, according to Sotheby’s auction house.

-The British artist, who has remained anonymous since his work debuted in 1993, has been treating New Yorkers to a new piece of art each day of October for his “Better In Than Out” series.
+The British artist, who has remained anonymous since his work debuted in 1993, has been treating New Yorkers to a new piece of art each day of October for his “Better Out Than In” series.

 The artwork - including stenciled rats graffitied on a Brooklyn building wall and the large statues of McDonald’s Corp advertising icon Ronald McDonald getting a shoe shine displayed in the Bronx - pop up in unexpected locations and have attracted flocks of fans.